 We are actively advancing the development of our Technology through clinical trials.
-We believe that we can complete the current Phase 1 safety trial of approximately 17 patients late this year or early in 2024, if we have adequate funding in a timely manner.
+We believe that we can complete the current Phase 1 safety trial of approximately 17 patients in early 2024, if we have adequate funding in a timely manner.
 Management estimates that an additional \$3 million to \$4 million will be required to complete this phase of our study, which would represent an important near-term milestone that may provide a material value inflection point for the Company.

 The next step in our clinical trial program, if cleared by the FDA, is expected to be a study designed to show both safety and efficacy in the treatment of bone tumors utilizing a multi-dose regimen of CycloSam[®].
 Significant and compelling data from prior clinical studies suggest that Samarium-153, when used multiple times over a six to nine month period, can have a material beneficial effect on metastatic bone tumors.
 [Sinzinger H, Palumbo B, Ozker K. The Vienna protocol and perspectives in radionuclide therapy.
 The Quarterly Journal of Nuclear Medicine and Molecular Imaging: Official Publication of the Italian Association of Nuclear Medicine (AIMN) [and] the International Association of Radiopharmacology (IAR), [and] Section of the Society of...
-2011 Aug; 55(4):420-430.]
+2011 Aug;55(4):420-430.]
 Replication of certain portions of this study utilizing our new, patented formulation of CycloSam[®] could provide data that allow the Company to seek approval from the FDA to commence pivotal trials, or possibly attract a partnership with a much larger pharmaceutical entity.
-Management estimates that an additional \$12 million to \$14 million will be required to fully complete this critical phase of our study over the next 24 to 30 months.
+Management estimates that an additional \$12 million to \$14 million will be required to complete the first portion of this critical phase of our study over the next 24 to 30 months.

 Beyond our current focus of studying CycloSam[®] in the treatment of metastatic bone cancer, if funding and resources allow, management will seek to advance other potential indications for our Technology, including the treatment of pediatric osteosarcoma and Ewing's sarcoma, and the use of CycloSam[®] to perform bone marrow ablation procedures prior to stem cell transplants.
+Additionally, we believe there may be an opportunity for CycloSam[®] to be used to treat the debilitating pain from cancer that has metastasized to the bone, and we may seek to initiate a separate study for that important indication in the near future.
 Advancement of current and future plans for our Technology will require additional funding, which will result in the issuance of more common stock, preferred stock or debt in subsequent raises.
 There is no guaranty that we will be successful in raising such funding on terms acceptable to our shareholders, if at all, and if we are not successful, we may be required to slow down or cease our clinical trials.